Superposition as Lossy Compression — Measure with Sparse Autoencoders and Connect to Adversarial Vulnerability

-Surprisingly, adversarial training can increase feature counts by up to 4× while improving robustness, contradicting the hypothesis that superposition causes vulnerability.
-The effect depends on task complexity and network capacity: simple tasks and ample capacity enable feature expansion, while complex tasks or limited capacity force feature reduction.
+Surprisingly, adversarial training can increase effective features while improving robustness, contradicting the hypothesis that superposition causes vulnerability.
+Instead, the effect of adversarial training on superposition depends on task complexity and network capacity: simple tasks with ample capacity allow feature expansion (abundance regime), while complex tasks or limited capacity force feature reduction (scarcity regime).

 Submission Length: Long submission (more than 12 pages of main content)